edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-10-07-domestic-violence-training.md

 To protect your employees and the people you serve (like students or patients), domestic violence training is crucial.

-{% asset 'blog/2020-10-07-domestic-violence-training01.jpg'
-   alt='Almost 33% of women killed on the job were killed by an intimate partner' magick:resize='670' %}
+{% picture blog blog/2020-10-07-domestic-violence-training01.jpg --alt Almost 33% of women killed on the job were killed by an intimate partner %}

 ## The myths around domestic violence